p2pmining/p2pool/README.md

 Summary:
 P2Pool version that logs user name and shares to database to allow distribution of rewards to a pool of smaller miners that may not have the mining power to get a share on the p2pool chain without a lot of variance.

+Current version is barely usable and untested.
+Wallet mangement will be handled by the walletManager repo (Not yet built).

+Current Version Features:
+* Builds tables automatically
+* Miner difficulty is determined per miner and is a whole number and is a power of 2
+* Rewards are PPLNS
+* Logs if a miner finds a block or share
+* Bitcoin only for now

 Planned Features:
-* Multiple Currencies
+* Multiple Currencies (Not Implemented)
-* Merged Mining
+* Merged Mining (Not Implemented)
-* Multiple Reward Methods
+* Multiple Reward Methods (Not Implemented)
 * Share Post Processing
-* Miner Statistics Processing
+* Miner Statistics Processing (Not Implemented)
 * Automatically Builds Database

 Additional Requirements: